 Where there are consultations open for input, they will be shown below.

 Where there are consultations which have closed, these are shown under Past Consultations, along with the submissions that were received.

-Feedback is invited from practitioners, stakeholders and the community.
+The National Boards and Ahpra invite feedback from all practitioners, stakeholders and the community.

 In addition to general feedback, we are interested in stakeholders’ feedback on specific questions about the accreditation arrangements including on performance and progress since mid-2019, and possible areas of focus for the next five-years, including how progress in these areas could be measured.

 You can provide feedback in two ways by close of business on 14 February 2023.